TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ![Screenshot (3)](https://user-images.githubusercontent.com/85176292/132132776-1ec1e2dd-b0da-4406-b98a-5a52870b14f6.png)

 Well since the Win10 start menu is broken we need an alternative to it, either OpenShell or StartIsBack.
-I personally prefer StartIsBack over OpenShell so I'll use that one, you choose whatever you want to use. <br>
+I personally prefer StartIsBack over OpenShell so I'll use that one, you choose whatever you want to use.
+Also StartIsBack development has been stopped so we might not recieve any updates, so I would like you guys to support the developer and hope he comes back with Windows 11 version of StartIsBack <br>

 ![Screenshot (4)](https://user-images.githubusercontent.com/85176292/132132785-269d6fa1-a9bb-4c7b-bbbf-d08aa07199bc.png)